 Antimicrobial stewardship (AMS) is the practice of using antimicrobial treatments in the appropriate way to secure their use and efficacy for the future.
 To reduce selection pressures favouring resistant organisms, the way forward is to optimise herd management, nutrition, environment, air quality, hygiene and early disease detection and hence reduce the overall amounts of antimicrobials used.
 Along with other livestock industries, the Australian pork industry has developed an AMS plan.

-For more information visit Animal Health Australia’s website
+For more information on AMS, visit Animal Health Australia’s website.

 Antimicrobials are compounds that include the antibiotics (made by living microorganisms), their synthetic cousins and compounds such as zinc oxide that, on application to living tissue or given to a patient, will selectively kill, or prevent or inhibit growth of susceptible organisms.